-10 YEARS OF ARR GROWTH
++10 YEARS OF ARR GROWTH

-2023 was a strong year for Vertiseit, despite challenging market conditions. company continued to deliver organic th in recurring revenue (ARR).
-At the the year, the company reached 48 ecutive quarters of sequential ARR growth, demonstrating the strength of Vertiseit's business model and offering.
+2023 was a strong year for Vertiseit, despite challenging market conditions.
+The company continued to deliver organic growth in recurring revenue (ARR).
+At the end of the year, the company reached 48 consecutive quarters of sequential ARR growth, demonstrating the strength of Vertiseit's business model and offering.